alyona-chur/custom_chatgpt_telegram_bot/README.md

 ## Added Features

-- 1 more special chat mode: 🎯 Custom, in which you have the ability to set your own system prompts.
-This allows for a more personalized and tailored conversation experience.
+- 1 more special chat mode: Access 🎯Custom mode to set your own system prompts, offering a personalized conversation experience
 - **Long conversations**: Engage in extended and uninterrupted chats with the bot, maintaining context throughout lengthy interactions (for custom mode only)
 - Keywords support: Use _IM keyword to mark a message as important (never to be trimmed), _SM to mark message as system message (add to system prompts), _UPDT to load manual updates from long conversation metadata file (/knowledge/long_dialogs/user_id.yml).

 ## Coming Features

-- **Knowledge retrieval**: Request the bot to access data stored in knowledge files locally
+- **Knowledge Retrieval**: Request the bot to access data stored in knowledge files locally.
-- Knowledge writing: Ability to add or update information in the knowledge base.
-Eventually it will allow file processing with Chat GPT.
+- Knowledge Writing: Add or update information in the knowledge base
-- Adjustable ChatGPT parameters such as temperature, max_tokens etc. Currently they can be set in long conversation metadata file.
+- Adjustable ChatGPT Parameters: Customize parameters such as temperature, max_tokens, etc. Currently, these settings can be configured in the long conversation metadata file
-- Long conversations supported in all available modes, including custom mode and for the 'text-davinci-003' model
+- Long Conversations in All Modes: Extend long conversation support to all available modes and for 'text-davinci-003' model.

 ## Long Conversations

 The bot ensures limitless conversations by monitoring token usage and trimming earlier messages when the dialogue becomes too long.
 Periodically, the model is prompted to create or update a summary that remains intact.
-You can even define your own summary format.
 Messages marked as system or important messages are never trimmed.

 ---